gmac/federation-to-stitching-sdl/README.md

 }
 ```

-The translated SDL is configured for the Schema Stitching query planner, see complete [translation logic summary](#translation-logic) below.
+The translated SDL is configured for the Schema Stitching query planner, see complete [translation logic](#translation-logic).

 ## Usage